The more time spent without in-house legal software, the greater the cost

 At this stage, you will most likely have one or two legal tech vendors who stand out, but you may still be in the final evaluation stages or need to seek sign-off from certain stakeholders.

-If you already have sign-off (great work!), it's time to engage key stakeholders and business partners as you embark on the final steps to purchasing your selected legal tech, most especially with implementation and onboarding impending.
+If you already have sign-off (great work!), it's time to engage key stakeholders and business partners as you embark on the final steps to purchasing your selected legal tech, most especially with implementation and onboarding pending.

 To help gain sign-off and to bring clarity to the next stage of the buying process, a compelling business case is key!
 You’ll now have an even clearer picture of how your chosen legal tech vendor supports your selection criteria along with key requirements and capabilities, so it’s time to build (or further refine) your business case.